SimonJackson24/AMSLPR/README.md

 See [Raspberry Pi Hailo TPU Setup Guide](docs/raspberry_pi_hailo_setup.md) for detailed instructions on setting up the Hailo TPU accelerator.

 > **Note**: The Hailo SDK requires registration at the [Hailo Developer Zone](https://hailo.ai/developer-zone/).
-All required Hailo models are now included in the AMSLPR package, so you don't need to download them separately.
+All required Hailo models are now included in the VisiGate package, so you don't need to download them separately.

 #### Pre-packaged Hailo SDK